zuozhenggh/learning-library/analytics-library/oas-augmented-analytics-oml/machine-learning-oracle-database/machine-learning-oracle-database.md

   This SQL statement applies our SUPPORT VECTOR MACHINES model to all employees in order to identify the employees with the highest risk of leaving.

-  The next lab uses OAS Data Visualization to illustrate how this same query could be run in any application to quickly and effectively “operationalize” machine learning.
+  The next step uses OAS Data Visualization to illustrate how this same query could be run in any application to quickly and effectively “operationalize” machine learning.

 ## **STEP** 3: Using OAS to Understand the Data Machine and call OML in the Oracle DB
-In this exercise we’ll use OAS to illustrate how data, predictions and the supporting metadata like lift and cumulative gain from the OML models trained in the Oracle DB can easily and readily be viewed from any application using SQL statements.
+In this exercise we will use OAS to illustrate how data, predictions and the supporting metadata like lift and cumulative gain from the OML models trained in the Oracle DB can easily and readily be viewed from any application using SQL statements.
 This also illustrates how any application that supports SQL can quickly incorporate the models enabling you to effectively “operationalize” them.

 1. Login to Oracle Analytics by entering the URL and login credentials: